santolucito/santolucito.github.io/cs1122/index.md

 ![Alt Board](cs112/Board2.png)

 ###How to write findSolutions
-You should swap every square in right and down and check to see if it makes a match using the hasMatches() method.
+You should swap every square once in the right direction and once in the down direction and check to see if it makes a match using the hasMatches() method.
 If there is a match, add the square's location (new Point(x,y)) to the squaresThatCanBeSwapped[], then swap it back to its original position.

 Notice that we don't know how big how list of solutions is going to be when we start.
 You will to write another expandArray(Point[]) method.
 This time it will be operating on Point[] instead of Point[][].
 The actual code will look **very** similar to the previous expandArray(Point[][]) method from Part 1.